 “See, I win.”
-Elicia yanked his right hand up, with her gloved hands and forced his palm around the gun and shot her right foot.
+Elicia yanked his right hand up, with her gloved hands and forced his palm around the gun and shot herself in the foot.
 Her scream sounded more like cackling.
 “It’s a good thing I have drugs and vodka pumping through my system right now.”

 “What are you doing?”
 Idriss stopped talking.
 It hurt to talk.
 It hurt to think.
-He glanced at the couch, where Anu was lying, at the several spatters and pools of red and looked away quickly.
+He glanced at the couch, where Anu laid unconscious, at the several spatters and pools of red and looked away quickly.

 “I’m setting you up.”
 She threw the gun in a corner of the room and picked up the stool he had picked up earlier.
 “I don’t know why I bother using your gun to set you up though.
 I know inside, you are dead already.
 Your Aisha is gone.”
 She bashed him on the head with the stool.
 “Go to sleep now hubby.
 When you wake up, the police will be here.”

 Music reached him from afar.
 First, the soulful voice of Maher Zain, then Aminat, singing Al-Barak.

 Idriss tried to focus on the music.
 It was like trying to find his way in a foggy maze.
 A familiar voice was urging him on.

 The voice waned.
 He had lost it.